 More than 100 years ago, the McCarty family started and ended every day milking cows by hand in a small barn without electricity in northeast Pennsylvania.
 Four generations later, the headquarters has moved to western Kansas.
-There are four dairies comprising McCarty Family Farms, three in Kansas and one in Nebraska.
+There are three dairies in western Kansas comprising McCarty Family Farms.
+At the end of 2022, McCarty began milking at Rexford 2.0, an expansion and addition across the street from their original dairy